-Wildnote provided onboarding support and Jason created a user document to help new users transition easily.
+Wildnote provided onboarding support and Jason created a user document to help staff transition easily.

-Jason estimates that each user in the field saves about an hour per day while he further saves 10-12 hours each week on administrative tasks.
+Jason estimates that each field data collector saves about an hour per day, while Jason himself saves an additional 10-12 hours each week on administrative tasks.
 That translates into financial savings of $900-$1100 per week for his time and roughly $5000 per week for the field biologists.

 “Our client loves it and is considering requiring their other contractors to adopt Wildnote.
 They like the uniformity of the reports and we’ve been able to save them money, so it makes us more competitive.”

 Using Wildnote’s software produced significant cost savings for Caskey Biological on its Mojave Desert gas pipeline construction compliance project.
 Not only did it save survey field hours, reduce data errors, and improve reporting, but it won over the client.
 Wildnote’s specialized features, easy interface and responsive customer service gives the company a competitive edge, and the owners, a better quality of life.

 “The biggest value to me is easily the amount of time I have saved.
 It has essentially given me an entire day per week to focus on other tasks within our business.”
 Jason said.
 “I have a 3-month-old daughter and my wife and I run the business.”